Organic. Regenerative. Confused?

 Organic vs regenerative, what’s the difference?

-'Regenerative’ farming is a loosely defined term used to describe farming with practices that serve to protect nature.
-It is still quite a young movement, which means it hasn’t been enshrined in law in the same way that organic has.
+‘Regenerative farming’ is the hot new buzzword, loosely defining farming practices that serve to protect nature.
+It’s still quite a young movement, which means it hasn’t been enshrined in law in the same way that organic has.

 Organic farming, we believe, is the original ‘regenerative’ farming system.
-An organic farmer must take care of their soil, their biodiversity & minimise inputs used to produce the best ingredients.
+An organic farmer must take care of their soil, their biodiversity, and minimise inputs used to produce the best ingredients.

 Why is it important to Rude Health?